![]() | ![]() | ![]() |

 Education Category: Management

 In support of improving patient care, NetCE is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
-NetCE is approved to offer continuing education through the Florida Board of Nursing Home Administrators, Provider #50-2405.
 NetCE is approved by the California Nursing Home Administrator Program as a provider of continuing education.
 Provider number 1622.
-NetCE is accredited by the International Association for Continuing Education and Training (IACET).
+NetCE is accredited by the International Accreditors for Continuing Education and Training (IACET).
 NetCE complies with the ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation, NetCE is authorized to issue the IACET CEU.
 NetCE is approved as a provider of online continuing education for certified nursing assistants through the California Department of Public Health Licensing and Certification Division.
 Nurse Aide Certification (NAC) Provider #7005.

 NetCE designates this continuing education activity for 5 ANCC contact hour(s).
 NetCE designates this continuing education activity for 6 hours for Alabama nurses.
-This home study course is approved by the Florida Board of Nursing Home Administrators for 5 credit hour(s).
-This course is approved by the California Nursing Home Administrator Program for 5 hour(s) of continuing education credit - NHAP#1622005-7674/P. California NHAs may only obtain a maximum of 10 hours per course.
-AACN Synergy CERP Category B. NetCE is authorized by IACET to offer 0.5 CEU(s) for this program.
+This course is approved by the California Nursing Home Administrator Program for 5 hour(s) of continuing education credit - NHAP#1622005-8620/P. California NHAs may only obtain a maximum of 10 hours per course.
+NetCE is authorized by IACET to offer 0.5 CEU(s) for this program.
+AACN Synergy CERP Category B.

 The purpose of this course is to provide information that will allow facilities to more easily comply with the broad spectrum of rules covered by the OSHA regulations.